perstromqvist/bmw-ce04-ha/README.md

 ## What it does

-Pulls live data from the BMW Motorrad cloud and creates Home Assistant entities:
+Pulls data from the BMW Motorrad cloud and creates Home Assistant entities:

 - **EV Battery & Charging:**
   - Battery level (%)